AikoPanel/AikoPanel-Docs/aikopanel/deploy/aapanel.md

 7. Configure a scheduled task

 - aaPanel Panel > Cron. - In Type of Task, select Shell Script, fill in AikoPanel - in Name of Task, select N Minutes in Period, select N Minutes 1 Minute
-  , fill in PHP `/www/wwwroot/path/artisan schedule:run` in Script
+  , fill in PHP `php /www/wwwroot/AikoPanel/artisan schedule:run` in Script
   content
 - Based on the above information, add a scheduled task that is executed every 1 minute.